isw-kudos/kudos-docs/docs/boards/howto/kudos-boards-in-microsoft-outlook.md

 <img style="float: right" src="/assets/images/boards-logo.jpg" height="100" alt="My Boards" />

-# Kudos Boards in Microsoft Outlook
+# Huddo Boards in Microsoft Outlook

-Kudos Boards' integration with Microsoft Office 365 allows you to create cards on a board directly from an email in your inbox, and share cards, lists, or an entire board, within an email.
+Huddo Boards' integration with Microsoft Office 365 allows you to create cards on a board directly from an email in your inbox, and share cards, lists, or an entire board, within an email.

 ## Create a Card From an Email